Baarrbb/inception/README.md

 A session key is generated and securely exchange  between the client and server, which will be used to encrypt the data during the session.

-Once the initial process is complet, all communication between the client and server is encrypted usinf the session key.
+Once the initial process is complet, all communication between the client and server is encrypted using the session key.

 ##